warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 Every [Omnichain Application](#omnichain-application) has at least one Keychain – a custodian that generates and stores [keys](#key) and signs transactions.
 Keychains contribute to Warden's [Modular Key Management](#modular-key-management) and [Modular Security](#modular-security).

 The Warden Protocol allows users or external organizations become Keychain operators.
 They can onboard their own Keychains and charge fees for [key requests](#key-request) and [signature requests](#signature-request).
+Note that Keychain operators typically use MPC networks to generate keys and signatures.
 To build a Keychain, you can use the [Keychain SDK](#keychain-sdk).

 ---